-Each year, the NHS produces more carbon emissions than all the planes taking off from Heathrow combined, which contribute significantly to global climate change and presents a huge and imminent threat to health, and therefore service demand.
-The RCP is running a healthcare sustainability programme to reduce the environmental, social and financial impacts of the health service, without compromising the health of our patients and our ability to provide healthcare in the future.
+Each year, the NHS produces more carbon emissions than all the planes taking off from Heathrow combined.
+That contributes significantly to global climate change and presents a huge and imminent threat to health, and therefore service demand.

-The RCP’s report, Breaking the fever: Sustainability and climate change in the NHS gives an overview of the impact of climate change on healthcare in the UK, and how physicians and the NHS can contribute to reducing greenhouse gas emissions.
+The RCP’s report, Breaking the fever: Sustainability and climate change in the NHS gives an overview of the impact of climate change on healthcare in the UK.
+It also explores how physicians and the NHS can contribute to reducing greenhouse gas emissions.

 In England, there are 165 hospital trusts with a combined expenditure of over £4.6 billion per annum on medical supplies and other consumables.
 What we use and how we dispose of it has an impact not only on the finances of the NHS but the environment and population health.
 RCP’s Less waste, more health report explains how health professionals can positively influence societal health and wellbeing by making simple changes to the procurement and disposal of medical supplies.

 The RCP submitted evidence to the NHS Net Zero call for evidence, which was seeking ideas on how the NHS could reach net-zero carbon emissions by 2050.